 16. “From my experience, women look after women, which is heartwarming.
 I travel solo, and local women are often really helpful.
 When I meet these women, I’m no longer alone.” – Teresa, Independent Travel Help

 17. “If I’m traveling solo after dark, I’ll often walk relatively close to a couple or a family.
 Usually, if I shoot them a smile, they’ll see that I’m not stalking them, but instead looking to walk with people.
 You’re less of a target if you’re by other people.
 If you ever do feel like you’re bringing followed, pop into the nearest restaurant or hotel.
 These usually have someone who speaks English and they’re more than happy to help.” – Stephanie, Travel Break

-18. Another tip that came up several times is knowing when to splurge and when the save.
+18. Another tip that came up several times is knowing when to splurge and when to save.
 After a bad experience in Hong Kong, Shing from The Culture Map says, “Don’t be a cheapskate is my new motto after spending a night in [a seedy place] alone.”